Do you think this should be thrown away?

 How about making an art journal, or make smaller pieces

-and make some ATC`s to trade with your friends, or some
+and make some ATC`s to trade with your friends or some

 personal unique bookmarks?